soumyej102/Carcinikos/README.md

 ### Problem :

-Prostate cancer is one of the most common types of cancer.
-Many prostate cancers grow slowly and are confined to the prostate gland, where they may not cause serious harm.
-However, while some types of prostate cancer grow slowly and may need minimal or even no treatment, other types are aggressive and can spread quickly.
+Prostate Gland Cancer is the second leading cancer in men and the numbers have doubled in the last decade.
+Lung cancer is the most often diagnosed cancer and leading cause of cancer-related deaths worldwide.
+This project aims to help in the early diagnosis of lung cancer and prostate gland cancer in men.

 ### Solution:

 This Web app will help you to detect the presence of Prostate Cancer in an individual features using the Random Forest Classifier.
+This aspect of the project uses a non image dataset.
+We have used a modified CNN with multiple layers for detecting the presence of lung cancer.
+We have utilized an image dataset with MRI scans for the same.

 ### Idea:
 Building an application that can predict the occurrence of a cardiac arrest or the possible causes of it by indicating the highly relevant factors.